-H-2100, Deduction of Incurred Medical Expenses (IMEs)
+H-2100, Deduction of Incurred Medical Expenses

-A Medicaid recipient may pay for health care costs Medicaid does not cover.
-Some of these expenses, referred to as incurred medical expenses (IMEs), may be deducted from a recipient's personal income when calculating copayment amounts.
-IMEs for necessary medical care are allowable deductions if the medical services were received not more than three months prior to the month of application, regardless of the recipient's medical effective date (MED).
-Expenses for services received before the three-month prior period may not be deducted.
+A Medicaid recipient may pay for health care costs not covered by Medicaid.
+Some of these expenses, referred to as incurred medical expenses (IMEs), may be deducted from a recipient's personal income when calculating co-payment amounts.

 When calculating a recipient's co-payment amount, certain IMEs not covered or reimbursed by a third party are deducted.
-HHSC limits these expenses to Medicare and other general health insurance premiums, deductibles, and coinsurance, and to medical care and services that are recognized by state law but not covered under the Medicaid state plan.
-Only the amount of the IME that remains after payments from all third-party sources (such as Medicaid, Medicare and private health insurance) becomes the recipient's responsibility and may be considered as an allowable deduction.
+HHSC limits these expenses to Medicare and other general health insurance premiums, deductibles and coinsurance, and to medical care and services that are recognized by state law but not covered under the Medicaid state plan.